 - Always trust your intuition – If you’re unsure about a person or a place, avoid it.
-It does not hurt to carry a noisemaker, pepper spray, etc. In general, Richmond is a safe area but use your best judgment and your intuition when running/walking.
+It does not hurt to carry a noisemaker, pepper spray, etc. It doesn’t hurt to get training in Self-Defense.
+In general, Richmond is a safe area but use your best judgment and your intuition when running/walking.

 - Don’t stop to give directions to strangers in cars if you are running alone. – Again, trust your intuition.
 Ignore verbal harassment and do not verbally harass others.
 Use discretion in acknowledging strangers.
 Look directly at others and be observant, but keep your distance and keep moving.

 - Practice memorizing license tags or identifying characteristics of strangers.

 - When using multi-use trails, follow the rules of the road.
 If you alter your direction, look over your should before crossing the trail to avoid a potential collision with an oncoming cyclist or passing runner.